 Quality assessment

-When you plan these parts, you will have to deal with the anomalies that you may receive.
+When you plan these parts, you will have to deal with the anomalies that you may encounter.
 If you have to tinker a lot, making changes to a mind map will be very productive.
 This still depends on the usability provided by the app, but overall it adds value.

 Recording and organizing search results

-- Sources discovered but not explored.
+- Sources that have been discovered but not explored.

 - Notes, such as reminders and things to do.

-- Colors can indicate progress, such as green for those already processed, blue for in progress and no color for those that are yet to be evaluated.
+- Colors can indicate progress, such as green for those already processed, blue for those in progress and no color for those that are yet to be evaluated.

-CP mind map as a deliverable
+Syllabus mind map as a deliverable

 Summary for students